Antenna Division

 Chula Vista, California

-Compiled by Sue Poole
+Compiled by S. Poole

 The Antenna Division, headquartered in Chula Vista, "had fully integrated capabilities for design, fabrication, field erection and acceptance of the wide variety of antenna structures" (Rohr Corporation.
 Undated brochure, p.
 25).